alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

     $cert = $AppCreds.KeyCredentials
 ```

-> [!IMPORTANT]
-> Although we've aliased the cmdlet names, we might have missed some parameters or return values.
-If you find any, please report them on our [GitHub issues][github-issues], and we'll update the aliases promptly.
-We recommend using the [latest version][installation] of the Microsoft Entra PowerShell module.

 ## Test compatibility with Test-EntraScript command

 The `Test-EntraScript` cmdlet verifies if a script with AzureAD commands works with the Microsoft Entra PowerShell module.
 If there are compatibility issues, it lists them, including the line number, issue type, incompatible command, and the specific code snippet.